sanjnasharma29/customer_behavior_analysis/README.md

 * Used SQL queries to answer specific business questions.
 * Presented the findings through an interactive Power BI dashboard.

-> **Note:** Replace these points with the specific insights discovered in your project.

 ## Project Structure